-Since we are dealing with Windows Azure, the SQL database should be SQL Azure.
+Since we are dealing with Microsoft Azure, the SQL database should be SQL Azure.
 This database supports a scaling out technology (sharding) called SQL Azure Federations.
 It is very simple: logically independent lines of one table are stored in separate databases.
 A simple example:

 This is one and the same table, but its data is stored in separate copies of the database (shards).
 The account information with ID 1 is stored in the first database, with ID 2 - in the second one, and so on.

 What do we get from all of this?
 First of all, data isolation.
 There is no connection between data from one account and data from another.
 Thereafter, sharding allows us not only to scale out databases, but also to implement multi-tenant scenarios.
 Since the amount of data stored in a specific shard is significantly smaller than the total size of the database, data retrieval is much faster.

 Every technology has its drawbacks, and sharding is not an exception.
 Let's consider what drawbacks we may encounter with the sharding technology, using the database described in the example above.

 As specified by the SQL Azure architecture, the service does not support data retrieval from several databases simultaneously.
 One database equals one connection.
 The shards are not an exception.
 We would have to run a separate query to return the number of clients in the database for every shard.